ourzora/mint-page-template/contracts/README.md

 npx hardhat run scripts/deploy-testnet.js --network rinkeby
 ```

-This will return a contract address which you can view directly on <https://rinkeby.etherscan.io/>, save this contract address somewhere, as you will need it for the next step.
+This will return a contract address which you can view directly on <https://rinkeby.etherscan.io/token/YOURCONTRACT_ADDRESS>.
+Save this contract address somewhere, as you will need it for the next step.

 Before you can view the source code and run any of the methods directly on etherscan (like unpausing the contract, don't forget that part!), you will need to verify the contract.